Epiconcept-Paris/infra-build-php/php/7/files/7.4/deb-CVE.md

 The latest (2023-02-22) `debian-security` `deb11u3` patches to the standard PHP 7.4.33 distribution were on [ftp.debian.org](http://ftp.debian.org/debian/pool/main/p/php7.4/php7.4_7.4.33-1+deb11u3.debian.tar.xz).

-But this `deb11u3` version is no longer available as of July 2024, as it has been superseded by the `deb11u5` version.
+But this `deb11u3` version is no longer available as of July 2024, as it has been superseded by more recent versions.

 ### Choice of patches